Homosexuality and the Anglican Church of Canada: Similar debate in the United Church of Canada

 The Anglican Church of Canada is the third largest church in Canada, after the Roman Catholic Church and the United Church of Canada.
 The United Church of Canada had a lengthy and conflictual debate on homosexuality.
 On 24 August 1988 it "officially consider[ed] gays and lesbians for ordination as ministers."
 The United Church's debate was divisive and acrimonious.
 The United Church is a congregational church which allowed a compromise solution.
 In the summer of 1992, a group of congregations welcoming to homosexuals called themselves the 'Affirming Congregations'.
 Thus, "same-sex marriage and/or covenanting services are available through some United Churches."
 In Canada, legal same-sex marriages performed by a major Christian denomination are possible.
 In Vancouver, the first legally sanctioned same-sex marriage—which became legal two years earlier in British Columbia—was performed by a minister of the United Church of Canada on 8 July 2003.

 1992 ecclesiastical trial

 In 1992 an Anglican priest, James Ferry, was brought before a Bishops' Court for being in a same-sex relationship.
 Ferry was stripped of his licence and "inhibited" from functioning as a priest.
 Ferry left the ACC and joined the Metropolitan Community Church of Toronto but, in 1998, was partially reinstated.
 In 2006 Archbishop Terence Finlay, who had launched the proceedings against Ferry, was himself disciplined by his successor as Bishop of Toronto for assisting in a same-sex wedding in a Toronto United Church, saying, "I think our church has waited a long time and has discussed this issue over and over and in this particular situation, time just run out for me."

-P89 (v12n4)(June 8, 1994): 20 (26 cm.)